Jean-Lcs/Smart_puzzle/README.md

-This personal project has the same purpose than the older one 'Non_optimized_maze_soler" but is actually quite different in its structure and method.
+This personal project has the same purpose than the older one 'Non_optimized_maze_soler" but is actually quite smarter in its structure and method.
 Therefore we aim to solve a puzzle, following these steps:
   - Take any initial image
   - Cut it into a certain number of pieces (this number being modifiable)